10 Places You’re Ignoring When You Check for Skin Cancer

 Before you begin

-Ideally, the time to do a self-check is when you're already naked, like before or after you shower or bathe.
-"We recommend performing monthly skin exams so any new or changing lesions can be detected early," says surgical and cosmetic dermatologist Adele Haimovic, MD, an associate at the office of Lance H. Brown, MD.
+Ideally, the best time to do a self-exam is when you’re already naked, such as before or after you shower or bathe.
+“We recommend performing monthly skin exams so any new or changing lesions can be detected early,” says surgical and cosmetic dermatologist Adele Haimovic, MD, an associate at the office of Lance H. Brown, MD.
 But it can be difficult to remember where you spotted something or if a mole really grew or changed color from one month to the other.
-"Making a note in a journal is a great idea, and taking pictures are even better!
-It's always easy to reference a phone picture and then there is little question if it has changed," says Dr. Haimovic.
-Here's a guide to inspecting moles on your skin.
+“Making a note in a journal is a great idea, and taking pictures are even better!
+It’s always easy to reference a phone picture and then there is little question if it has changed,” says Dr. Haimovic.

-When you're slathering on sunscreen, it's easy to skip over the areas in between your toes; it's even more common to completely ignore this area when doing a skin cancer self-check.
-If you discover pink, pearly, or scaly spots or sores that won't heal, it could be a sign of a nonmelanoma skin cancer says Dr. Haimovic.
+When you’re slathering on sunscreen, it’s easy to skip over the areas in between your toes.
+It’s even more common to completely ignore this area when doing a skin cancer self-check.
+If you discover pink, pearly, or scaly spots or sores that won’t heal, it could be a sign of a nonmelanoma skin cancer says Dr. Haimovic.
 Luckily, nonmelanoma skin cancer is highly curable if found and treated early.
-"For melanomas, we want to check for a new brown or black spot, however melanomas can lack pigment and present as a pink or red spot," says Dr. Haimovic.
-These are the sunscreen mistakes dermatologists wish you wouldn't make.
+“For melanomas, we want to check for a new brown or black spot.
+However, melanomas can lack pigment and present as a pink or red spot,” says Dr. Haimovic.

-Even if you have an assortment of sunglasses that protect your peepers, you shouldn't ignore your eyelids and eyebrows when checking for skin cancer.
+Even if you have an assortment of sunglasses that protect your peepers, you shouldn’t ignore your eyelids and eyebrows when checking for skin cancer.
 The eyelids are one of the most common sites for nonmelanoma skin cancers, says Steven Wang, MD, dermatologist and founder of Dr. Wang Herbal Skincare.
-The lower eyelid is the most common—44 percent occur there—and the inner eyelid is responsible for 19 percent, according to the Skin Care Foundation.
-If you discover lumps and bumps that bleed or don't go away, swollen eyelids or red eye that doesn't respond to medication, unexplained loss of eyelashes, or the sudden appearance of flat or pigmented lesions with irregular growth and borders, call your doc.
+The lower eyelid is where the cancer turns up most often around the eye, followed by the inner eyelid.
+If you discover lumps and bumps that bleed or don’t go away, swollen eyelids or red eye that doesn’t respond to medication, unexplained loss of eyelashes, or the sudden appearance of flat or pigmented lesions with irregular growth and borders, call your doctor.

 The outside of your ear is full of all kinds of nooks and crannies, like the concha cymba and antihelix area.
 Those curvy features are often overlooked because we tend to focus on the bigger area of the earlobe.
 Dr. Wang says to look for legions that are raised, have multiple colors or bleeding.

 Genitals and the anus.
 Really?
 Yep, especially if you like to sunbathe sans swimsuit or lie nude in a tanning bed.
-According to the Skin Cancer Foundation, more than 419,000 cases of skin cancer in the United States each year are linked to indoor tanning 6,200 melanomas.
+According to the Skin Cancer Foundation, more than 419,000 cases of skin cancer in the United States each year are linked to indoor tanning, including about 6,200 melanomas.
 Melanomas may begin elsewhere in the body and spread to another site like genitals or the anus.
-A hand-held mirror or one that is magnified will help you get a closer look for bumps, lumps, mole, and changes in the appearance of the skin.
-Here's how to get a sun-kissed glow without a tanning bed or baking on the beach.
+A handheld mirror or one that is magnified will help you get a closer look for bumps, lumps, moles, and changes in the appearance of the skin.

-You would think fingernails and toenails would be pretty noticeable because we use our hands all the time, but it's a commonly missed spot.
+You would think fingernails and toenails would be pretty noticeable because we use our hands all the time.
+But it’s a commonly missed spot.
 During your monthly check, be sure to remove any fingernail or toenail polish.
-"For melanoma, we are looking for a dark streak on the nail, darkening of the skin next to the nail, and any spots that look like a bruise without known trauma and does not grow out with the nail," says Dr. Haimovic.
-Here are some surprising things everyone should memorize about skin cancer.
+“For melanoma, we are looking for a dark streak on the nail, darkening of the skin next to the nail, and any spots that look like a bruise without known trauma and does not grow out with the nail,” says Dr. Haimovic.

 Under your boobs